convert some text to uppercase UPCASE(user.job) # logic IF(user.job = "Engineer", "likes code", "dislikes code") # tap into our large library of powerful functions CSV_PARSE(fetch_csv.body)

 Use the popup formula builder to author your formula expression.
 We’ll show in-line help and documentation as you type, and a preview of the result.

 Formulas pills inside text fields: tags vs values

-There are two types of pill: values and tags.
+There are two types of pills: values and tags.

-Value pills are replaced with the result of their formula expressoin when the action runs.
+Value pills are replaced with the result of their formula expression when the action runs.

 Formula pills in text fields, vs formula fields

 When you use a pill within a piece of text, the value is converted to text and joined with any surrounding text.
 This isn't always what you want, sometimes you will want to add a complex object directly to a payload.

 Using a formula field will return the value directly, rather than converting it to text.
 This is useful for cases where you want to return a dynamic non-text value, like an array or an object.

 To do this you can use a formula field, instead of a text field: